 At this appointment, your doctor will talk to you about how to help prepare your body for pregnancy.
 If your doctor is part of a family practice, she may be with you throughout your pregnancy, and see your baby after he or she is born.

 4. Ditch Toxins & Create a Non Toxic Healthy Home For Your Family

 There’s a growing body of scientific evidence has indicated that the air within homes and other buildings can be more seriously polluted than the outdoor air in even the largest and most industrialized cities, according to the CDC.

-Do you have candles, or cans of air freshener, plug-in Glade or Febreeze in your home?
+Do you have candles, or cans of air freshener, plug-in Glade or Febreeze, or anything with fragrance in your home?
 Toss it, right now.